-Conclusions
+6. Conclusions

-In this paper, an informational-theoretic approach is proposed for identifying potentially good project inspection points.
-The objective of the inspection is to better estimate the project’s overall duration by a given number of inspection points.
-Accordingly, the proposed approach measures the expected information gain about the estimated project duration at each potential inspection point, and selects the most informative ones.
-Previous studies, which also aimed at obtaining informative monitoring points, considered, for example, some simplifying assumptions regarding the project activities [1]; partially related heuristics taken from electromagnetism theory [4]; and intensity measure of the activities as an indirect indication of the anticipated information gain [1].
-Other practical approaches did not use a clear mathematical formulation to address the monitoring optimization problem, and instead proposed locating the inspection points by practical rule-of-thumb measures, such as ‘number of activities in progress’ or ‘total variance of ongoing activities’.
-These methods were shown to result in non-optimized inspection points in terms of their anticipated information gain.
-Moreover, we show by just a few examples that popular rule-of-thumb practices can result in non-informative outcomes, such as locating the monitoring points at times with many activities running in parallel, where information gathered therefrom provides (at that point) poor estimation of the overall project’s duration, e.g., as there is a high probability that even if they are all progressing as expected at that time, one or more will be delayed later, causing the overall project duration to be extended.
+In this paper, an information-theoretic approach is proposed for identifying potentially good project inspection points.
+The objective of the inspection is to better estimate a project’s overall duration by a given number of inspection points.
+Accordingly, the proposed approach measures the expected information gain about the estimated project duration at each potential inspection point and selects the most informative inspection points.
+Previous studies that also aimed to obtain informative monitoring points considered, for example, some simplifying assumptions regarding project activities [5] ; partially related heuristics taken from electromagnetism theory [11] ; and an intensity measure of the activities as an indirect indication of the anticipated information gain [5] .
+Other practical approaches did not use a clear mathematical formulation to address the monitoring optimization problem and instead proposed locating the inspection points by practical rule-of-thumb measures, such as the ‘number of activities in progress’ or ‘total variance of ongoing activities’.
+These methods were shown to result in nonoptimized inspection points in terms of their anticipated information gain.
+Moreover, we show by just a few examples that popular rule-of-thumb practices can result in non-informative outcomes, such as locating the monitoring points at times with many activities running in parallel, where the information gathered provides (at that point) a poor estimation of the overall project’s duration, e.g., there is a high probability that, even if all activities are progressing as expected at that time, one or more activities will be delayed later, causing the overall project duration to be extended.
 In any case, none of the above methods applied a straightforward, systematic, information-theoretic approach to the project plan as proposed herein.

-Several experiments were conducted on multiple projects varying in length, size, and complexity in order to analyze the model’s outcome.
-Each project was studied by using both a uniform distribution, which is the maximal-entropy distribution when only the minimal and maximal activity duration is known; and the beta distribution commonly used to represent projects’ activity durations.
-The effect of the beta’s ‘most likely’ value on the information gain suggests that the overhead required to obtain and maintain information on such a value is justified, as it often leads to finding optimal inspection points.
+Several experiments were conducted on multiple projects varying in length, size, and complexity to analyze the model’s output.
+Each project was studied by using both the uniform distribution, which is the maximal entropy distribution when only the minimal and maximal activity durations are known, and the beta distribution commonly used to represent projects’ activity durations.
+The effect of the beta distribution’s ‘most likely’ value on the information gain suggests that the overhead required to obtain and maintain information on such a value is justified, as it often leads to finding optimal inspection points.
 This phenomenon was further demonstrated by comparing two identical projects both following a beta distribution in terms of their activity duration, yet with differing ‘most likely’ values.

-The proposed algorithm can be applied to find a single control point as well as a combination of control points.
-In terms of complexity, it is mainly sensitive to the maximal length of the project and the required number of control points, and not necessarily to the number of activities.
-Based on the experimental results, a heuristic was proposed to reduce the algorithm’s complexity when searching for K control points by using the results of the K-1 previous points to narrow down the search domain significantly.
-In addition, one can reduce the complexity by changing the granularity of time units, for example by searching for the optimal control weeks instead of the optimal control days.
-This allows solving large instances of the problem and finding an optimal inspection protocol for long and complex projects in a shorter run time.
+The proposed algorithm can be applied to find a single monitoring point as well as a combination of monitoring points.
+In terms of complexity, it is mainly sensitive to the maximal length of the project and the required number of monitoring points and not necessarily to the number of activities.
+Based on the experimental results, a heuristic was proposed to reduce the algorithm’s complexity when searching for K monitoring points by using the results of the K-1 previous points to narrow the search domain significantly.
+In addition, one can reduce the complexity by changing the granularity of time units, for example, by searching for the optimal control weeks instead of the optimal control days.
+This allows solving large problem instances and finding an optimal inspection protocol for long and complex projects in a shorter run time.